tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 The comparison with the reference project shows that both `macro.cfg` and `verilog_to_lib.pl` are essential support files for analog macro integration in OpenLane.
 While `macro.cfg` ensures the analog macro is placed at the correct physical location during floorplanning, `verilog_to_lib.pl` generates the Liberty file required for timing characterization and macro recognition.
 Omitting either of these files can interrupt the implementation flow and prevent successful completion of the Analog Place-and-Route process.

-Concluding That Using the AI saves Time but it doesn't gives Everything Correctly always so,we have to make sure to verify and understand the results of AI whether correct or not. ** Never trust AI-generated interfaces without verification.**
+Concluding That Using the AI saves Time but it doesn't gives Everything Correct always so,we have to make sure to verify and understand the results of AI whether correct or not. ** Never trust AI-generated interfaces without verification.**

 ---
 ## Step 3 - Understanding The Tools and Softwares: